hashicorp/consul/plugin/proxy/README.md

 * **TO** is the destination endpoint to proxy to.
 At least one is required, but multiple may be specified. **TO** may be an IP:Port pair, or may reference a file in resolv.conf format
 * `policy` is the load balancing policy to use; applies only with multiple backends.
-May be one of random, least_conn, or round_robin.
+May be one of random, least_conn, round_robin or first.
 Default is random.
 * `fail_timeout` specifies how long to consider a backend as down after it has failed.
 While it is down, requests will not be routed to that backend.
 A backend is "down" if CoreDNS fails to communicate with it.
 The default value is 2 seconds ("2s").